Ettore DeGrazia: Childhood

 Ettore DeGrazia was born to Italian immigrants, on June 14, 1909, in Morenci, Arizona Territory (later the state of Arizona in 1912).
-The DeGrazia's family immigrated in 1898 from the Italian regions of Calabria and Campania.
-His parents, Salvador Domenico De Grazia and Lucia Gagliardi, were strong people who worked very hard for their family of seven children.
+The DeGrazia's family immigrated from the Province of Cosenza.
+His father, Salvatore Domenico De Grazia was born in Lago, and his mother Lucia Gagliardi was born in San Pietro in Amantea.
+They were strong people who worked very hard for their family of seven children.
 His father and uncles were copper miners in Morenci.

 DeGrazia's graduation from Morenci High School was delayed until the age of 23.
 The family moved back to Italy in 1920.
 The move was a result of the Morenci Mines closing that same year.
 DeGrazia's father took his family to the only home they had – Italy.

 The family moved back to America in 1925 when the Morenci mines reopened.
 This is when DeGrazia paints his very first painting: 'Indian Faces.'
 It was a crude, cracked canvas piece, which DeGrazia admitted was not very good.
 In primary school, his teachers had trouble pronouncing his name, Ettore, so they nicknamed him Ted.
 He has been called that ever since.
 Because of the move to Italy, DeGrazia had forgotten how to speak English and as a result, he was put in first grade at the age of sixteen.
 He had to work his way through elementary school, Junior high, and high school.
 After graduation in 1932, DeGrazia worked the mines with his family.
 It was then he realized he did not want to live life as a miner.
 He said that he couldn't live without the sun light – and in the early mining days of Morenci there was no open pit mine.
 The miners went underground before the sun rose, and came out when the sun went down.

 "I had a full beard and was twenty-three when I graduated from high school, into a world hit by the depression.
 I knew I would be underground all of my life if I didn't succeed at something else."